 One of the best supplements on the market is Saccharomyces Boulardii.
 S. Boulardii is a yeast that is not normally present in human body but is very beneficial to our health.
 Unfortunately, we cannot get it from foods, at least not in North America and Europe.
 The list of medical uses is impressive, here are some of the conditions treated with this "good yeast": travelers' diarrhea, irritable bowel syndrome, antibiotic-associated diarrhea, anti-inflammatory, increased immune response, acne, candida, some forms of dermatitis, ulcerative colitis, parasitic infections, Crohn's disease, etc. Saccharomyces Boulardii can be found in lychee peel and in mangosteen fruit.
 However, a more reliable source is a supplement.

 Probiotics are probably one of the best medical discoveries, and there is a huge industry that is still developing.
 As with any industry, there will be companies that take advantage of the huge market demand, and lack of regulation.
 Independent companies have tested many products on the market.
 The findings have been shocking.
 Some products don't contain any trace of live bacteria and other have too little to be qualified as effective.
 The effective supplements are rather expensive, though the expense is worth.
 This is one of the reasons I started to make my own yogurt at home.
-For more info on yogurt makers, check a great article here.

 What do you prefer, probiotic foods, or supplements?

 Jarrow Formulas S. boulardii is combined with Mannanoligosaccharides for an improved synergistic effect for your intestinal well being.
 Sensitive bowel, occasional diarrhea, and dysbiosis can be treated with S. boulardii.
 It helped me re-balance my intestinal flora.

 I stored this supplement in the fridge once the bottle opened.